rduke1982/defold-toolbox/README.md

 # defold-toolbox
 My personal collection of useful functions, tools, and resources for Defold development.
 I'm making it public to help others.
 Feel free to improve if you can!

-- get_nearest.lua - returns nearest object (e.g., item, enemy, gem, etc.)
+- nearest.lua - returns nearest object (e.g., item, enemy, gem, etc.)